 The Capital Area MPO complies with federal regulation regarding the involvement of disadvantaged business enterprises in USDOT fund projects; particularly when awarding contracts to consultants performing area and/or corridor studies.
 The Capital Area MPO also complies with federal regulations that prohibit the discrimination of persons based on age, disability, or gender.
 CAMPO (through its recognition of the City of Raleigh as the "Designated Recipient") utilizes funding under the federal Elderly Persons and Persons with Disabilities Funding Program (aka Section 5310).
 The Section 5310 Program provides capital and operating grants to assist private non-profit corporations and public agencies to provide coordinated transportation services that are planned, designed, and carried out to meet the needs of elderly persons and persons with disabilities.
-During the last fiscal year, the GoRaleigh administrator awarded the consulting firm Planning Communities to do the full program.
+The GoRaleigh administrator awarded the consulting firm Planning Communities to manage the full program.
 The firm completed the 5310 Program Management Plan, and presented it to the TCC and Executive Board.
-GoRaleigh (Capital Area Transit) conducted a funding Call for Projects that would utilize Section 5310 projects; and the Executive Board approved five of the submitted projects.
+GoRaleigh, coordinating with the Capital Area MPO, conducted a funding Call for Projects that would utilize Section 5310 projects; and the Executive Board approved five of the submitted projects.
 This process will recur every two years.

 - 10. Does the area have an adopted PIP/Public Participation Plan?
 23 CRR 450.316 (b)(1) - a.
 Did the public participate in the development of the PIP? - b.
 Was the PIP made available for public review for at least 45-days prior to adoption? - c.
 Is adequate notice provided for public meetings? - d.
-Are meetings held at convenient times and at accessible locations?
+Are meetings held at convenient times and at accessible locations? - e.

-- e.
 Is the public given an opportunity to provide oral and/or written comments on the planning process? - f.
 Is the PIP periodically reviewed and updated to ensure its effectiveness? - g.
 Are plans/program documents available in an electronic accessible format, i.e. MPO website?

+Yes.
 The Capital Area MPO has an adopted Public Involvement Policy (PIP) that was last revised and adopted on April 20, 2016.
-Public review on the Policy was available 45 days prior to the adoption of the PIP.
+Public review on the Policy was available 45 days prior to the adoption of the

+PIP.
 Adequate notice is provided through the local newspapers; as well as the Capital Area MPO website for public meetings; and the public is given an opportunity to provide oral and/or written comments during TCC and/or Executive Board meetings; as well as posting comments on the Capital Area MPO website.
 The PIP is reviewed and periodically updated as needed.
 Capital Area MPO staff as of 2012 had been working with staff of the Durham-Chapel Hill-Carrboro MPO as well as FHWA and NCDOT to develop a comprehensive identification, outreach, reporting, and complaint process for traditionally underserved populations.
 This process, known as the Title VI/Minority/Low Income/Limited English Proficient Outreach Plan, was adopted as of November 16, 2016.
 All plans and program documents associated with public input are posted on the Capital Area MPO website, including links from the homepage.
+The PIP and Title VI / LEP Plans are being updated during FY 19 and implementation of them will continue in FY 20.